Epigrammata XLI – L

 Quem ramex etiam pressit, cum sceptra levarent.

-They whom also hernia oppresses, when they raise their sceptres.
+They whom a hernia also oppresses, when they raise their sceptres.

 45.